Skip to content

 PHPUnit Data Providers

 It is possible to use factories in PHPUnit data providers.
-Their usage depends on which Foundry version you are running:
+Their usage depends on whether you're using Foundry's PHPUnit Extension or not.:

 Warning